 Children who have been adopted.

 Children whose parent/parents work in the armed forces.

 Children who have been looked after within Local Authority care continuously for more than six months.

 The Pupil Premium funding is provided in order to support these pupils in reaching their potential.
 It is up to individual schools how best to allocate this funding.
 It is important that as a school we can measure the impact of this funding upon attainment and progress and how it made a difference for individual children.

-- Facilitate pupils’ access to high quality teaching and learning.
+- Identified resource needs to support high quality teaching and learning